numblr/glaciertools/README.md

     glacierabort -v|--vault <vault> [-p|--profile <profile>]

-    -v --vault        name of the vault to which the file should be uploaded
+    -v --vault        name of the vault for which uploads should be aborted
-    -p --profile      optional profile name to use for the upload.
-The profil name must be configured with the aws cli client.
+    -p --profile      optional profile name to use.
+The profile name must be configured with the aws cli client.
     -h --help         print help message

 **Examples**

-To close all currently unfinished uploads run
+To abort all currently unfinished uploads run

     > ./glacierabort -v myvault